mcarson24/standings/README.md

 You know for all those times it's too difficult to navigate to a web page to see how far back your favorite team has fallen in the standings.

-Might eventually work in this further.
+I might eventually work on this further.